Autoritratto

 Davide Enia

-The performance will then look at a particular case, a real watershed in the collective consciousness: the kidnapping and murder of Giuseppe di Matteo, the child son of a collaborator of justice, kidnapped, held for 778 days in captivity in appalling conditions and finally killed by strangulation and then dissolved in acid.
-An inhuman story that is configured as the appearance of evil, the sacred in its declination of darkness.
-We are in the presence of horror, of boundless savagery, of a line of actions so abject as to be impossible to adjectivize.
-And over everything vibrates the sacrifice of an innocent victim.
-The verticality of the story has in it all the requirements of tragedy, especially in the formulation of questions that cannot have answers.
-The linguistic tools available to tackle this work are those that the theatrical vocabulary has built in my Palermo: the body, singing, dialect, puppetry, acting, the cunto.
-It is within this circumscribed language that this linguistic problem must be addressed, dissected, questioned, resolved.
+The performance focuses on a specific case, a true watershed in collective consciousness: the kidnapping and murder of Giuseppe Di Matteo, the young son of a justice collaborator, held captive for 778 days in appalling conditions and ultimately killed by strangulation before his body was dissolved in acid.
+An inhuman story that reveals evil in its most absolute form, sacred in its darkest declination.
+We are confronted with horror, with boundless brutality, with a sequence of acts so abject as to defy description.
+And over it all vibrates the sacrifice of an innocent victim.
+The verticality of the story contains all the elements of tragedy, especially in the formulation of questions that cannot be answered.

 Davide Enia